 Supports Estrogen Levels

-The research on estrogen in Fo-Ti is compelling.
+The research on Fo-Ti and estrogen, while older, is compelling.
 It’s possible that Fo-Ti could provide a natural alternative for those who need to boost their levels of the primary female sex hormone.
+In general, there seem to be compounds called phytoestrogenic compounds in Fo-Ti.
+“These can mimic the body’s estrogen by binding to its receptors and offering some of the benefits: fuller skin, fuller hair, better fatty metabolism, and treatment of insulin resistance and diabetes,” Burns says.

 You can take Fo-Ti in a number of forms.
 It’s lovely as a tea, but is also traditionally eaten in soup.
 You can also take it in supplement form, as well as in a powder or extract.